 For some of you, it might be easier to choose someone who is more like you in personality so that you can actually see yourself doing it.
 If it’s too far out there, it could be too intimidating to even try.

-8. Get Good At Something Girls are interested in
+8. Get Good At What Interests You

 When people see that you have to “developing skills and demonstrate them” to get confident, they assume they mean skills in social interactions with women.
 That’s not necessarily the case.